tonyskn/node-redis-timeseries/README.md

 }
 ```

-This means that the number of `hits per second` will be stored for the `last 5 minutes`, and the corresponding hashset will expire afterwards.
-Likewise, the number of `hits per minute` for a given key will be maintained for the `last hour`.  `Daily` counters on the other hand are kept for a full year.
+This means that the number of `hits per second` will be stored for `5 minutes`, and the corresponding hashset will expire afterwards.
+Likewise, the number of `hits per minute` for a given key will be kept for an `hour`.  `Daily` counters on the other hand are kept for a full year.

 When querying for statistics, a granularity label is expected: